davidde/notes/webhosting/9--deploying-static-site-to-github-pages.md

   - You will be presented with the PWA requirements you do not fulfill yet.

 ## Adding Netlify CMS to an existing GitHub Pages Hugo site
-> **GOALS:**
+**GOALS:**
-> * Functioning CMS for static Hugo site.
+* Functioning CMS for static Hugo site.
-> * Hosted by GitHub Pages, not Netlify.
+* Hosted by GitHub Pages, not Netlify.
-> * Logging into the CMS through GitHub OAuth, with Netlify auth server (not git-gateway).
+* Logging into the CMS through GitHub OAuth, with Netlify auth server (not git-gateway).
->   (Note that unlike Gitlab, Github OAuth does not support *implicit grant*, which means that
+  (Note that unlike Gitlab, Github OAuth does not support *implicit grant*, which means that
->   **every login through GitHub requires a server-side Oauth component**.
+  **every login through GitHub requires a server-side Oauth component**.
->   Netlify is so kind to provide such an auth server completely free of charge
+  Netlify is so kind to provide such an auth server completely free of charge
->   at `https://api.netlify.com/auth/done`, which we will be using.)
+  at `https://api.netlify.com/auth/done`, which we will be using.)

-This method is based on a [blog post](https://cnly.github.io/2018/04/14/just-3-steps-adding-netlify-cms-to-existing-github-pages-site-within-10-minutes.html) by [Alex Chen](https://github.com/Cnly).
+This method is based on [this blog post](https://cnly.github.io/2018/04/14/just-3-steps-adding-netlify-cms-to-existing-github-pages-site-within-10-minutes.html) by [Alex Chen](https://github.com/Cnly).
 On top of that, the [Netlify CMS Docs](https://www.netlifycms.org/docs/add-to-your-site/) are *really* useful!